How to Install a Tankless Water Heater

-With an electric tankless water heater, you would not have to worry about checking the gas burner or the gas pipes for leaks because you would only need to turn the hot water tap on and that is all.
+With an electric tankless water heater, you would not have to worry about checking the gas burner.
+Otherwise the gas pipes for leaks because you would only need to turn the water tap on and thats all.

 How Much Do Tankless Water Heaters Cost

-Tankless water heaters cost a little more than regular water heaters with tanks however, the latter will turn out much more expensive in the long run because they mainly heat up to 100 liters of water that then gets to sit and cool down overtime only for you to heat it up again whenever you need to use it.
+Tankless water heaters cost a little more than regular water heaters with tanks.
+However, the latter will turn out much more expensive.
+Also the long run because they mainly heat up to 100 liters of water.
+Then gets to sit and cool down overtime only for heat it up again whenever you need to use it.